aaronmsimon/unity-kings-of-the-beach/README.md

 **AI**
 - Teammate becomes AI with proper state machines
-- AI Serve (random values range based on skill), Athlete should control with input for Player and Random for AI, not serving go to places like on player class (can be on athlete?)
+- AI Serve to location with random speed based on skill, chance to also go out
+- Offense and DigReady states are moving the same way, practically -> DRY

 **Ball**
 - Ball net detection